Business owner life insurance

 Selling a business

-If the sale is in installments, make sure the buyer has sufficient life insurance with the proceeds pledged to cover the remaining purchase balance if the buyer dies prior to completion of the sale.
+If the sale is in installments, you should make sure the buyer has sufficient life insurance with the proceeds pledged to cover the remaining purchase balance if the buyer dies prior to completion of the sale.

 Transferring the business to a family member